 Interested in hunting for your own wild edibles?
 A field guide is a must to ensure you can properly identify what is safe to eat, and what is poisonous.
-Here are some suggestions for field guides that will help you find, identify and enjoy wild, foraged foods in Ontario.
+Here are some suggestions for field guides that will help you find, identify and enjoy wild, foraged foods in Toronto and in Ontario.
 Continue reading →

 Foraged foods from the wilderness are this year’s hottest trend in natural, ethical eating.
 They’re lauded as more organic than organic: after all, they grow in the wild, where there aren’t just ‘approved’ pesticides and fertilizers, but none whatsoever.
 Growing of their own volition, these native species don’t need a farmer to tame them—and perhaps warp their purity, sapping them of taste and nutrient value.